dustywhite7/Econ8310/SlidesCode/6 - Boosted Trees.md

 - An averaged model utilizing bootstrapped samples of the complete dataset

 **Boosting**:
-- An additive model, where the predictions are incrementally improved
+- An "additive" model, where the predictions are incrementally improved

 ---